Executive Summary

 ABIOLA OLASUPO - MEMBER

 Biola, joined TSSF as a volunteer in March 2022 and became a member of the Board of Trustees in January 2023 having worked for more than two decades as a researcher in public, private, and voluntary sectors.
 He is ready to implement methods that can account for specific challenges facing the foundation.
-He has gained extensive experiennce as a researcher and practitioner over the years on how to mitigate and adapt to many of the common challenges.
-He will play a critical role in helping the foundation assess and address the needs of affected populations and also equipping decision makers - both at the programmatic and policy level -with the high quality evidence that is needed.
-He will help in both situations and particularly for establishing what works and make the foundation understand how, where, and why it works, and carry out all stages of the humanitarian cycle; preparedness, response, recovery, prevention and mitigation.
+He has gained extensive experience as a researcher and practitioner over the years on how to mitigate and…

 Our Board of Advisory

-TSSF define the long-term goals and the strategies for the company and the group and sets forth the principles and directives for the resulting corporate policies.
+TSSF Board of Trustee define the long-term goals and the strategies for our foundation and sets forth the principles and directives for the corporate policies.
 It coordinates and monitors the most important activities, defines the portfolio, develops and deploys managerial staff, allocates resources and decides on the group's financial steering and reporting.

 The members of the Board of Advisory bear joint responsibility for running the business of the foundation as a whole.
 However, the individual members manage the areas assigned to them on their own responsibility within the framework of the decisions made by the full Board.
 The allocation of functions among the members of the Board of Advisory is defined in a written schedule